openlookeng/hetu-core/hetu-docs/en/sql/select.md

 **CUBE**

-The `CUBE` operator generates all possible grouping sets (i.e. a power set) for a given set of columns.
+The `CUBE` operator generates all possible grouping sets (that is a power set) for a given set of columns.
 For example, the query:

     SELECT origin_state, destination_state, sum(package_weight)
     FROM shipping